StefanKubsch/AmigaCoding/README.md

 You´ll find a complete development environment for Windows under "Development".

 Extract "vbcc.zip" to "C:\vbcc" (or whatever you want use) and set the Windows environment variable "VBCC" to the chosen path.
-Also, add "C:\vbcc" to the PATH-Variable!
+Also, add "C:\vbcc" and "C:\vbcc\bin" to the PATH-Variable!
 Copy "cygwin1.dll" from "Development" to "C:\Windows"

 You´re done!